nerabits/Surge-Manual/others/misc-options.md

 always-real-ip = *.apple.com
 ```

-This option will ask Surge to return a real IP address instead of a fake IP address when a DNS question is handled by Surge VIF.
+This option will ask Surge to return a real IP address instead of a fake IP address when Surge VIF handles a DNS question.

 Surge will forward the DNS packet to upstream DNS servers.